Controlling Hong-Ou-Mandel antibunching via parity governed local spectral shaping of biphoton states: Discussions and conclusion

 By extending our analysis to modulated biphoton states, we have computed both the symmetry degree (see Eq.~\eqref{eq:eq4.1.4}) and the Schmidt number as functions of the time-delay parameter $\beta$.
 The curves presented in Fig.~\ref{fig:fig5} clearly demonstrate nontrivial and strong correlations between entanglement and antibunching.

-Specifically, in the region of small values of $\beta$, the $\beta$-dependencies of both $K$ and $D_S$ exhibit sharp and narrow resonance peaks and dips corresponding to maxima of the Schmidt number and minima of the symmetry degree, respectively.
-HWHM of the resonant dips translates into optical path variations on the sub-nanometer scale or time delays on the order of a few attoseconds.
+Specifically, in the region of small values of $\beta$, the $\beta$-dependencies of both $K$ and $D_S$ exhibit sharp and narrow resonance peaks and dips corresponding to the maxima of the Schmidt number and minima of the symmetry degree (maxima of the two-photon coincidence probability), respectively.
+HWHM of the resonant dips translates into optical path variations on the nanometer scale or time delays on the order of a few attoseconds.
 These values lie within the sensitivity range of tactical-grade quantum optical gyroscope systems, underscoring the potential of such quantum interference effects for precision sensing applications.
-For comparison, HWHM of so-called HOM dip resulted from the measurements of the two photon-coincidence probability as a function of relative phase shift, $\Delta\tau$, corresponds to time delays on the order of tens of femtoseconds.
+For comparison, HWHM of the HOM dip, resulting from the measurements of the two-photon coincidence probability as a function of relative phase shift, $\Delta\tau$, corresponds to time delays on the order of tens of femtoseconds.
 Thus, HOM interferometry with modulated biphotons in the antibunching regime appears to be more sensitive than conventional HOM interferometry with standard SPDC biphotons in the bunching regime.

+However, as detailed in Sec.~\ref{subsec:generation}, the metrological capabilities of modulated biphotons engineered via MZI are limited by the low efficiency of the post-selection procedure.
+It turns out that the narrower the antibunching resonance, the smaller the success probability.
+For instance, at the first resonance ($\beta=\beta_0$), where HWHM is approximately $4$~as, the probability to obtain a cosine-modulated biphoton is $P_{\ind{\cos}} \approx 10^{-4}$.
+A more viable candidate for metrology is the third resonance ($\beta=\beta_1$) with a broader HWHM of about $13$~as and an approximately ten times enhanced value of the success probability $P_{\ind{\cos}} \approx 10^{-3}$.
+Since modern SPDC sources can deliver up to $10^7$ biphoton pairs per second, this probability is sufficient in practice.
+In addition, searching for a more efficient method to generate the modulated biphotons may further improve the situation.

+Another problem is that low probability of success of the post-selection procedure may result in a reduction in precision of modulation parameter estimation caused by information loss.
+It turned out that this problem is not insurmountable.
+In Sec.~\ref{subsec:symmdeg}, we have shown that, when the experiment is properly designed, the classical Fisher information for modulated biphotons is up to four orders of magnitude higher than that reported in~\cite{Lyons2018} for non-modulated degenerate SPDC biphotons.
+This implies that the precision of measurements using modulated biphotons as a probe state determined by the Cram\'{e}r-Rao bound can also be up to four orders of magnitude higher than that achieved with standard SPDC biphotons.
+This highlights the remarkable sensing capabilities of modulated biphotons that will be analyzed in more detail in our subsequent publications.